kfrankc/UCLA_Course_Notes/Winter_2016/CS 118/Midterm_Review.md

 * quality of service better at shorter distance

 Resolution
+* translates a name in one context into a name in a different context
 * fixed
     - link broadcast; specific groups
     - pro: always works